seanKenkeremath/lords-and-lads/README.md

 The player may not hesitate or aim, though they are allowed to bring them hammer up and down again after catching.

 If that player is a Lad, they must strike their starting nail.
 If they are a Lord, they must strike one of the center nails.

-If a Lad hammers their starting nail completely into the stump and there are less than the max amount of Lords, they instantly ascend to the rank of Lord.
+If a Lad finishes their starting nail and there is an open seat in the House of Lords, they instantly ascend to the rank of Lord.
 This can happen between strikes.
 I.e. if a Lad has two strikes because he or she performed a double hammer flip, and they drive their starting nail completely into the stump on the first hit, the next hit must be performed on a center nail as Lord.

+If a Lad finishes their starting nail and the House of Lords is full, they are still considered Lads.
+However, if at any point during a player's turn their starting nail is finished and a seat is open in the House of Lords, they immediately ascend to the rank of Lord.
+This ascension counts as a strike for the purpose of giving a drink (see Drink), but a player may still perform their regular strike if they have not already.
+For example, a player who has finished their starting nail may ascend to Lord and then also perform a strike as Lord.

-A nail is considered completely hammered into the stump if all plays agree or if the Hammer Test decides it is (see Hammer Test).
+A nail is considered finished if all plays agree it is completely hammered into the stump or if the Hammer Test decides it is (see Hammer Test).
 Any player may challenge a nail and perform a Hammer Test.
 This effectively pauses the game.
 Giving away the hammer for someone to perform the Hammer Test does not end your turn, and that player must return the hammer to you upon completing the Hammer Test, resuming the game.

 Each successful strike on a nail grants the player one drink to give out during the Drink phase.